Dynamical invariant based shortcut to equilibration in open quantum systems: Shortcut to equilibration for the damped harmonic oscillator

 \subsection{Properties of the shortcut}

 To quantify the performance of the shortcut, we calculate the fidelity between the target state $\rho_T$ and the state of the particle at the end of the protocol

-Since the total Hamiltonian \eqref{Hamiltonian} is quadratic for the DHO, the states of the particle and the bath remain Gaussian.
-We can thus use an efficient numerical method to solve the dynamics of the total Hamiltonian \eqref{Hamiltonian} during the protocol.
-In fact, this can be done by time-evolving the covariance matrix of the system plus the bath, which corresponds to a $(2N+2)\times (2N+2)$ matrix (where $N$ is the number of particles in the bath), with the Heisenberg equations of motion \cite{Rivas_2010}.
-This allows us to see when the validity of the master equation actually breaks down for a given set of bath parameters (number of particles, spectral density function) and when the shortcut therefore does not work anymore.
-To demonstrate the benefit of our shortcut, we compare it with two simple protocols: the sudden quench $\omega_{q}(t>0)=\omega_{f}$ and a reference ramp described by a polynomial function $\omega_{r}(t)=\omega_{0}+10\Delta\omega(t/t_{f})^{3}-15\Delta\omega(t/t_{f})^{4}+6\Delta\omega(t/t_{f})^{5}$ with $\Delta\omega=\omega_{f}-\omega_{0}$.
-For the DHO, the quench protocol is characterized by an asymptotic exponential convergence of the fidelity to one as $F\approx1-e^{-t_{f}/\tau_{q}}$ where $\tau_{q}$ is a characteristic time related to the decay rates \cite{Dann_2019}.
+The STE protocol has been found using the time-dependent master equation \eqref{dho} and, as long as the dynamics is within its scope of description, the fidelity will be always one.
+However the approximations that we considered in order to derive the master equation might be violated depending on the time $t_{f}$, the driving protocol $\omega(t)$ that we found and the properties of the bath (number of particles, spectral density function $J$).
+For these reasons, we have tested the STE protocol by solving the dynamics of the DHO model exactly.
+Since the states of the particle and the bath remain Gaussian, we can use an efficient numerical method to solve the dynamics of the total Hamiltonian \eqref{Hamiltonian} during the protocol.
+The method consists of time-evolving the covariance matrix of the system plus the bath, which corresponds to a $(2N+2)\times (2N+2)$ matrix (where $N$ is the number of particles in the bath), with the Heisenberg equations of motion \cite{Rivas_2010}.
+This allows us to see when the validity of the master equation actually breaks down for a given set of bath parameters and therefore when the shortcut does not work anymore.